zillerium/tim/README.md

 ### Full node on the main tim network

+Generally there cannot be a full node in public.
+Once the network reaches a million TPS, the global blocksize will be in gigabytes.
+It is completely safe to run as distributed node and statistical blocks.
 By far the most common scenario is people wanting to simply interact with the tim network: create accounts; transfer funds; deploy and interact with contracts.
 For this particular use-case the user doesn't care about years-old historical data, so we can fast-sync quickly to the current state of the network.
 To do so:

 ```
-$ timd --fast --cache=512 console
+$ timd --fast --cache=512 console --sync=1
 ```

 This command will: